 way, a manner which reflects the way our mind and body works.

-mind and body are working PERFECTLY.
-However they are not working APPROPRIATELY.
+have now, your mind and body are working perfectly.
+However they are not working appropriately.

 Successfully overcoming anxiety problems requires BOTH insight and behaviour change.

 SO... to overcome anxiety problems successfully, we have to:-

 1. Understand anxiety and how it works.
 Appreciate how normal it is and that everybody gets anxious.
 2. Realise that when we get anxious, our mind and body are working perfectly.
 The problem is not the anxiety, per se,